SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-aws-lambda.md

 ## Create a Webhook connection

 :::note
-You need the **Manage connections** [role capability] (../../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create webhook connections.
+You need the **Manage connections** [role capability](../../users-and-roles/roles/role-capabilities.md) to create webhook connections.
 :::

 Configure the webhook connection to trigger the AWS Lambda function.